-Automotive engineering technology is a branch of mechanical engineering that prepares students with the skills, knowledge and understanding to construct, repair and modify systems and machines related to automobiles.
-Individuals will work to implement new technologies, utilize more efficient designs, and ensure that the vehicle being designed is free of any defects.
-Individuals must be able to draw up diagrams, should have a strong background in math and physics and should be able to follow schematics as part of the engineering process.
+Automotive engineering is a branch of mechanical engineering that prepares students with the skills, knowledge, and understanding to construct, repair, and modify systems & mechanical devices related to automobiles.
+In a broad sense, automotive engineers blend the technical aspects of engineering with technological advancements to enhance vehicle safety, performance, design, and fabrication.
+Automotive engineers work to implement new technologies, utilize more efficient designs, and ensure vehicles being designed are free of defects.
+Engineers must be able to use CAD to draw diagrams, have a strong background in math and physics, understand automotive mechanics, and able to follow schematics as part of the engineering process.

 A handful of specialized college programs in automotive engineering and automotive engineering technology exist.
 They key to finding a great automotive engineering program for you includes establishing your priorities, career objectives, attributes, skills and investment of time before selecting a school.
 We recommend reading these books: The Complete Guide to the College Admissions Process and How to Reduce the Cost of College.

-After establishing your priority list, find accredited schools offering automotive engineering or automotive technology programs on this resource page and simply request information from those schools.
+After establishing your priority list, find accredited schools offering automotive engineering or automotive technology programs on this resource page and simply request information from those schools listed below.
 In addition, you can leverage our automated matching portal to find schools utilizing specific criteria that you find important that include geographic location, degree type, and school type.

 How Do I Become an Automotive Engineer?